 The PICO framework (Richardson et al., 1995) let the practioner or the analyst write down the four components underlying a sound medical question.
 Table 1 associate to these steps, the notation of the potential outcome framework (Imbens and Rubin, 2015).

 The observational cohort: preventing temporal biases and coliders Refer to OHDSI formalization of the cohort.
-Different sort of biases arises when framing the medical question and therefore, analysits should carfully review them.
+Different sort of biases arises when framing the medical question and therefore, analysts should carefully review them.

-When designing the inclusion criteria –P step–, some inclusion critieria could be missing non at random, which introduces a selection bias on the selected population.
-The worst case happens if this missingness is associated with the treatment which biases the treatment effect throught a post treatment colider (Weiskopf et al., 2023).
+When designing the inclusion criteria –P step–, some inclusion criteria could be missing non at random, which introduces a selection bias on the selected population.
+The worst case happens if this missingness is associated with the treatment which biases the treatment effect through a post treatment collider (Weiskopf et al., 2023).
 TODO: real example with MIMIC such as missing ICD9 codes.

 TODO: cite and illustrate some temporal biases such as immortal time bias.